Buying a used car?

-CarHistory delivers an instant, easy-to-read vehicle report, and it's just $29.50* for NRMA Members (RRP $36.95).
+CarHistory delivers an instant, easy-to-read vehicle report, and it's just $26.50* for NRMA Members (RRP $36.95).
 When you've found the one, a car loan from the NRMA can help you into that new car faster.

 What you get in a CarHistory report from the NRMA

-Top 5 frequently asked questions
+Frequently asked questions

 What is a CarHistory Report?

-- Previous sale listings
+• Previous sale listings

-- Vehicle safety and emission ratings
+• Vehicle safety and emission ratings

-- What the car is expected to be worth in the current market.
+• What the car is expected to be worth in the current market

 Why should I get a CarHistory Report?

 ^Compared with reported odometer readings and sale/price listings for similar vehicles. †When a vehicle is written off or stolen, there may be a delay in this information being available for inclusion in the report.
 This is because the data provided is sourced from the NEVDIS database which is managed by the Road Transport Authority in each state in conjunction with AustRoads.
 There are sometimes delays in this information being reported into the NEVDIS database by the relevant Road Transport Authority.
 The data is provided as it is displayed in the NEVDIS database at the time the report is generated.
 For vehicles manufactured prior to 1989, a stolen check and written off check is not available.